Siena Tuscany, Italy Travel Guide

 Return during July or August to experience the electrifying cultural spectacle of the Palio di Siena.

-Visit during The month of september or October for unrivaled beauty, pleasant weather, and opportunities for truffle hunts.
+Visit during The month of september or October for unrivaled beauty, pleasant weather, plus possibilities for truffle hunts.

-Experience Siena in the quieter, cozier low season, savoring authentic local life without the crowds.
+Experience Siena in the more peaceful, cozier low season, savoring authentic local life without the crowds.

 Tuscany''s wide range of options extend your journey.